 Try These 19 Sushi Bowl Recipes

 Before we go on to different sushi bowl recipes, they all have one thing in common: perfectly cooked sushi rice.
-It may take years to master the perfect sushi rice, but having a well-prepared one for your sushi bowl is easy if you use a rice cooker.
+Mastering perfect sushi rice may be an art that takes years to perfect, but you can still achieve great results for your sushi bowl with the convenience of a rice cooker.

 1. California Roll Sushi Bowl